-Procurement professionals who send multiple RFPs each year will generally have a library of RFP templates.
+Procurement professionals who send multiple RFPs each year will generally have a library of RFP project management templates.
 While this makes a lot of sense and could save a good bit of time in the sourcing process, there’s also a much higher chance of replicating mistakes across RFPs by using the same template over and over.
-Here’s the breakdown of the good, the bad, and the ugly for RFP templates, and what you can do to make sure your requests are as effective as possible.
+Here’s the breakdown of the good, the bad, and the ugly for RFP project management templates, and what you can do to make sure your requests are as effective as possible.

 When it comes to how buyers format RFPs, the most important element to a vendor is clarity.
 First, the buyer should create a contextual backdrop that the vendor can use to inform the crafting of the response.